 Redness would be considered a universal or an abstract object (I don’t care which); it is a property that can be instantiated in various entities–red paint, red fire trucks, etc. For nominalists, redness exists only as a word signifying a property.
 Other abstract objects are the number five, tennis, freedom, and humanity.
 Universals are things like mammals, chairness, tableness, greenness, and goodness.
 Plato spoke of ideal forms, such as the ideal chair or ideal table, with all chairs and tables sitting in homes being like shadows or images in a mirror, which come and go in time; so the ideal chair or table that is reflected in the mirror actually exists; it’s real.
 For Plato, we can have knowledge about ideal forms but only opinions about the copies.

 In Bergsonism, Deleuze writes about the fallacy of thinking in terms of more/less and measuring differences in degrees rather than seeing differences in kind.
 Thinking in terms of more/less tends to result in false problems.
 For instance, we might ask who is more intelligent, a cat or a dog.
 This is false problem because cats and dogs have different kinds of intelligence.
 Intelligence isn’t some homogenous thing that we can divide up by degrees of more and less.
 Or someone might ask, Who do you love more, your children or your spouse?
 This is a false problems because one loves their children and their spouse in different ways; there are different kinds of love.
 Or, who do you love more, your son or your daughter?
-This is also a false problem because, again, there are different kind of love and a parent loves each child in a different way.
+This is also a false problem because, again, there are different kinds of love and a parent loves each child in a different way.